TadeoDGAguilar/PBHBeta/docs/index.md

 # PBH-{math}`\beta`

-betaPBH is a Python library for **computing abundances of primordial black holes (PBHs) in Early Universe.**
+`PBHbeta` is a Python library for **computing abundances of primordial black holes (PBHs) in Early Universe.**